martinberlin/Remora/README.md

 1. Get an ESP32 Board (Any) and compile this firmware using Plataformio or Arduino
 2. Make sure to update the settings for your LED Stripe **(data PIN, Length)** and also edit lib/Config/config.h adding your WiFi credentials
-3. Update the default **Orca IP** [for UDP](https://github.com/hundredrabbits/Orca/issues/135)
+3. Update the default **Orca IP** [for UDP](https://github.com/hundredrabbits/Orca/issues/135) so it knows where to send the UDP Messages.
+Now Remora supports mDns so if you are on Linux or Mac try to make a ping to:

+led.local

+And see if the ESP32 responds.
+For windows you need to install Bonjour for this to work.
+Update the default led.local in Config.h if you need another name.

-The default localhost IP needs to be updated in Orca in the file: desktop/core/io/udp.js this.play line.
-Replace this by the IP of that the controller displays in Serial.
+Update the default localhost IP used by Orca in the file: desktop/core/io/udp.js this.play line.
+Replace this by the IP of that the controller displays in Serial (Or by led.local if your system supports mDns).
-Note: Doing this will disable any other localhost running UDP communications from Orca
+Note: Doing this will disable any other localhost running UDP communications from Orca to another programs

 ## Hardware list